Julius Peppers: Early life

 Peppers was born in Wilson, North Carolina, and raised in nearby Bailey.
 He attended Bailey Elementary School, Southern Nash Middle School, and Southern Nash High School where he played football for Coach Ray Davis.
 By the time he was a senior at Southern Nash High School, Peppers had grown to 6 ft 5 in and 225 lb.
 When Peppers arrived at Southern Nash his freshman year, Davis felt that Peppers would be an asset on the gridiron for the Firebirds, despite the fact that Peppers had never played football before.
 During his high school football career, Peppers played running back and defensive lineman, finished with 3,501 rushing yards and 46 touchdowns, and was one of the highest rated defensive linemen in the state.

 Peppers also lettered in basketball and track.
 In basketball, he was voted all-conference as a power forward for four consecutive years.
 In track, he helped Southern Nash win the state championship for the first time in the school's history.
 Peppers contributed as a sprinter and jumper, winning the state championship in the 4×400 meter team relay (3:23.10 minutes) and finishing second as a triple jumper (14.05 meters).

-During his senior year of high school in 1997–1998, he was named to the Parade magazine high school All-America team in football as an all-purpose talent and was named Male Athlete of the Year by the North Carolina High School Athletic Association.
+During his senior year of high school in 1997–98, he was named to the Parade magazine high school All-America team in football as an all-purpose talent and was named Male Athlete of the Year by the NCHSAA.
 In 2005, Peppers was named by the Rocky Mount Telegram newspaper as one of the 50 Greatest Athletes from the Twin County (Nash and Edgecombe) area.